alabou/NMOS-MatroxOnly/NMOS With OAuth2.0.md

 An NMOS Node SHOULD provide endpoints for getting a WebSocket upgrade that are specific for ReadOnly access and ReadWrite access.
 If a ReadOnly access endpoint (having the suffix "Guest") is not provided, the endpoint is qualified as having ReadWrite access and causing side-effects on the state of the NMOS Node.
 So although a `GET` verb is used to get an upgrade to a WebSocket, the request cannot be qualified as ReadOnly unless explicitly qualified.

-Subscribing to notification messages MUST be considered a read-only operation even if registering a websocket for receiving notification messages from objects causes side-effects on the state of the NMOS Node.
+Subscribing to notification messages MUST be considered a read-only operation.
+Registering a websocket for receiving notification messages from objects MAY cause side-effects on the state of the websocket connection.
+This MUST NOT be considered as causing side-effects on the state of the NMOS Node.
+The Read-Only versus Read-Write qualifiers relate to objects in the [MS-005-02][] framework, not to the IS-12 mechanisms for accessing, controlling and monitoring those objects.

 [RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs"